 The Discovery Centre has a vital role in the total teaching and learning programs of the school.
 It supports the development of skills in Information Literacy across the curriculum: to question, seek, critically evaluate, synthesise and present information.
 A range of resources - print and electronic mediums are available for learners.
 Information and Communication Technology is integrated into all learning areas.
 Opportunities are provided for students to work individually, in groups or as a whole class.
-The teacher librarian manages the Discovery Centre with the assistance of an SSO and parent/student helpers. it is open for borrowing on Monday to Friday from 8.50am - 3.15pm.
-Classes are timetabled for borrowing and research-based learning.
+The teacher librarian manages the Discovery Centre with the assistance of an SSO and parent/student helpers.
+Classes are timetabled for borrowing and research-based learning for one hour per week.

 The Discovery Centre aims to: